Forhad700/Medical-Assistant-Chatbot/README.md

-# 🩺 Medical Assistant Chatbot 💊
+# 🩺 AI Medical Assistant 💊

-A **Medical Question-Answering Chatbot** using **Retrieval-Augmented Generation (RAG)**.
+A **Medical Question-Answering  platform** using **Retrieval-Augmented Generation (RAG)**.
 This chatbot answers user questions by retrieving information from trusted medical documents, which are processed into vector representations and stored in a vector database for efficient semantic search.
 It generates concise responses through a simple chat interface, making medical knowledge more accessible and easier to understand.

 ---